MechanicalRabbit/PostgresCatalog.jl/doc/src/index.md

 ### Usage Guide

-We will demonstrate how to use `PostgresCatalog` on a sample database schema containing a single table ``individual``.
+We will demonstrate how to use `PostgresCatalog` on a sample database schema containing just one table.

     using LibPQ